Contact Center Innovation: 6 Ideas for Better Service

 An effective way to determine what channels are most important to your business is to examine your recent customer interactions.
 This will allow you to find out how your customers prefer to contact you and how they get to that point.
 Since websites are the first channel that many consumers turn to for assistance, it’s vital for organizations to integrate support channels into that experience.
 However, while a website is a good starting point for the consumer, it may not be the best way to solve their issue.

-This is when the omni-channel approach to customer service comes in handy.
+This is when the multi-channel approach to customer service comes in handy.

 3. Empower your customers.

 A major preference that’s on the rise is self-service.

 People want their problem resolved as quickly and painlessly as possible, and sometimes that means looking for a way to solve it themselves.
 As demand for self-service applications rises, it is important to ensure that other channels are integrated into the experience so that a customer can get help when needed.
 There needs to be representatives managing these self-service interactions and making sure that customers are getting their problems resolved and not just leaving in frustration.